aspose-words/Aspose.Words-Documentation/python_via_dotnet/release-notes/release-notes-2023/aspose-words-for-python-via-dotnet-23-4-release-notes/_index.md

     '''Specifies to what the vertical position of a shape or text frame is relative.'''
 {{< /highlight >}}

-#### Use Case:
+{{% alert color="secondary" %}}

+**Use Case**

-Customers may now get and set the shape relative positioning and sizing.
+This use case explains how to get and set the shape relative positioning and sizing.
+Please see the following code example to learn how to use such properties:

+{{% /alert %}}

 {{< highlight python >}}
 from aspose.words import Document, DocumentBuilder from aspose.words.drawing import ShapeType, RelativeHorizontalSize, WrapType, RelativeVerticalSize, \